kontur/fontsampler-wordpress-plugin/README.md

 Essentially the fonts attribute takes a `json_encode`ed array without the opening and closing brackets (since these would break the shortcode).

+### Hooks
+More action and filter hooks are planned, but for now there is:

+**filter: fontsampler_enqueue_styles(false)**
+Fontsampler styles are automatically added to any pages that have the fontsampler shortcode on them.
+If you executing the shortcode programatically and want the fontsampler styles to correctly load in the header, you can use this filter hook to return true (on those specific pages).

 ### Reacting to Javascript events in your theme
 If you are a developer wanting to interact with Fontsampler instances you can react to the following javascript events being triggered on the Fontsampler wrappers.